apache/skywalking/docs/en/api/trace-data-protocol-v3.md

-# Trace Data Protocol v3.1
+# Trace Data Protocol
+* Version,  v3.1

 Trace Data Protocol describes the data format between SkyWalking agent/sniffer and backend.

-Trace data protocol is defined and provided in [gRPC format](https://github.com/apache/skywalking-data-collect-protocol), and implemented in [HTTP 1.1](HTTP-API-Protocol.md).
+Trace data protocol is defined and provided in [gRPC format](https://github.com/apache/skywalking-data-collect-protocol), and implemented in HTTP 1.1.

-## Report service instance status
-1. Service Instance Properties
-Service instance contains more information than just a name.
-In order for the agent to report service instance status, use `ManagementService#reportInstanceProperties` service to provide a string-key/string-value pair list as the parameter.
-The `language` of target instance must be provided as the minimum requirement.

-2. Service Ping
-Service instance should keep alive with the backend.
-The agent should set a scheduler using `ManagementService#keepAlive` service every minute.

-## Send trace and JVM metrics
-After you have the service ID and service instance ID ready, you could send traces and metrics.
-Now we have
-1. `TraceSegmentReportService#collect` for the SkyWalking native trace format
-1. `JVMMetricReportService#collect` for the SkyWalking native JVM format

 For trace format, note that:
 1. The segment is a unique concept in SkyWalking.
 It should include all spans for each request in a single OS process, which is usually a single language-based thread.